yeonsu108/LFVTOPLimits/README.md

 The signal cross section you use in 'xsec.yml' has to be propagated to `plotLimitsPerCategory.py` and to `printLimitLatexTable.py`.
 Note that `plotLimitsPerCategory.py` also needs the real, physical, expected signal cross section (for coupling one) to derive the limit on branching ratio.

+# Script documentation

+Script by script explanation (some might be slightly outdated or need minor modifications to adapt to different data taking year)

+`2016_compute_limit.sh` derives limits using out of the box 2016 datacards

+`2016_get_real_exclLim_and_br.py` transforms the limit obtained from out of the box 2016 datacards into physical limits (taking into account the normalization used to obtain signal yields in these datacards)

+`2016_preprocess_files.py` in view of combination of 2017+2018 analyses with existing 2016, some homogenization is required (align the systematics name, the background definitions, the signal cross sections used and the rootfile format).
+This script just re-process the 2016 rootfile to make them compliant for `prepareShapesAndCards.py`.
+Not validated yet.

+`convertPostfitShapesForPlotIt.py` makes the output of `combine` suitable for plotIt when deriving post-fit plots

+`gather_th1_for_limits.py` pre-process 2017 and 2018 TH1 to make them suitable for `prepareShapesAndCards.py` (e.g. gather jec TH1 which are in separatred rootfiles into the same rootfile than other systematics)

+`histos_postfit_Hc(u)t.yml` plotIt yml histogram configuration file for Hc(u)t post-fit plot

+`list_histo.py` script for debugging, useful e.g. to check the presence (or absence) of a given TH1 inside a rootfile containing hundreads of them

+`makeEnvelope.py` for systematics with more than just up/down variation (e.g. scale or pdf), one has to derive to envelope to have well defined up/down shape.
+This script computes this envelope and store it in the rootfile.

+`plotLimitsPerCategory.py` stores limit values inside a json file and makes the plot with limits on signal cross section per jet category and with all jet categories combined

+`postfit_file_Hc(u)t.yml` plotIt yml process configuration file for Hc(u)t post-fit plot

+`postfit_plotIt_config_Hc(u)t_2017(8).yml` plotIt yml global configuration file for Hc(u)t post-fit plot in 2017(8)

+`prepareShapesAndCards.py` based on the TH1 obtained from `gather_th1_for_limits.py`, writes datacards and rootfiles to feed combine (taking care of systematics, rescaling to lumi*Xsec/Nevent, etc).
+This code also writes several bash script to derive the limits with combine, perform the pre-approval checks (pulls and impact of systematics), post-fit shapes, ...

+`printLimitLatexTable.py` print a latex pre-formatted table with limits taken from the json file produced by `plotLimitsPerCategory.py`

+`printPulls.py` when you run the closure checks (e.g. from the bash script written by `prepareShapesAndCards.py`) information about pulls is stored in a rootfile by combine, this script just prints the pull plot in png format

+`run_all_closureChecks.py`, `run_all_impacts.py`, `run_all_limits.py`, `run_all_postfits.py` scripts used to automatize the full chain.
+It launches the various combine commands in the bash scripts written by `prepareShapesAndCards.py`

+`run_everything_for2016/7/8.sh` **THE** script launching everything you need: writing datacards, producing limits on signal cross section, plot them, print a latex table with them, run closure checks of the pulls. derive impact plot and postfit plots

+`run_withoutPrepCard.sh` same then `run_everything_for2016/7/8.sh` but without the datacard writing part

+`setTDRStyle.C` used to be compliant with CMS style guidelines (used in `plotLimitsPerCategory.py`)

+All the `xsec.yml` contain the cross section and number of generated events used by `prepareShapesAndCards.py` to apply proper normalization before limit setting

+`update_an.sh` script used to automatize the update of the AN after generating new limits (writes the latex table with limits in the AN, change the limits and psotfit plots, etc).
+It has to be updated to whatever format will be decided for AN combining 2017 and 2018.